 Moreover, if you don’t like the final product and change the script, later on, you’ll have to repeat the entire process from scratch and pay the same amount again for a newer version of the video.

-In contrast, making minor or major changes in the animation videos is a matter of minutes, and it is much cost-friendly.
+In contrast, making minor or major changes in the animation videos is a matter of minutes, and it is much more cost-friendly.

-#3) Creativity Is Limited
+#3) Creativity is limited

 The biggest advantage of live-action videos is their biggest problem as well.
 With live-action videos, you can’t make much use of your creativity.
 The reason for this is quite basic.
-Since there are real-actors and environments involved in these videos, they require to be much more practical than animation videos to make great use of your imagination.
+Since there are real actors and environments involved in these videos, they require to be much more practical than animation videos to make great use of your imagination.

 You can quickly guess this one with the name.
 Unlike live-action videos, animation videos do not require you to use real actors or environments.
 These videos use multiple illustrations and motion graphics to become a beautiful representation of data or messages.